romastolbov/stolbov.me/README.md

-# Nuxt 3 Minimal Starter
+# Stolbov.me

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+My personal website built in Nuxt and using Nuxt Content.

 ## Setup